snake-soft/django-htmx-viewsets/README.md

 Features
 ========================
 + Create a viewset with one line
-+ Dynamic loading of DetailView, UpdateView, CreateView and DeleteView using the great [htmx](https://htmx.org/)
++ Dynamic loading of DetailView, UpdateView, CreateView and DeleteView
 + Urls are auto created
 + Queryset group by, filter and exclude by all possible date and time transform lookups
-+ Auto create [chart.js](https://www.chartjs.org/) mixed chart with AJAX loading
++ Auto create mixed chart with AJAX loading
 + Auto create table with AJAX loading
 + Customizable architecture[^1]